 The U.S. government strictly enforces visa regulations.
-International students may work on-campus for the Colburn School and, depending on individual circumstances, students may engage in off-campus employment (i.e., "Curricular Practical Training").
-All questions regarding visa, employment, and practical training should be discussed with a DSO and, if applicable, the Dean of the Conservatory.
+International students may work up to 20 hours per week oncampus for the Colburn School.
+Students are not allowed to work off campus, unless they have received a prior authorization from their DSO.
+All questions regarding visa, employment, and off-campus work authorizations (practical training) should be discussed with the PDSO and, if applicable, the Dean of the Conservatory.